 A semi-structured interview is a meeting in which the interviewer does not strictly follow a formalized list of questions.
-They will ask more open-ended questions, allowing for a discussion with the interviewee rather than a straightforward question and answer format.
+Instead, they will ask more open-ended questions, allowing for a discussion with the interviewee rather than a straightforward question and answer format.

 In this type of interview, the interviewer may prepare a list of questions but won't necessarily ask them all, or touch on them in any particular order, using them instead to guide the conversation.
 In some cases, the interviewer will prepare only a list of general topics to be addressed.

 How a Semi-Structured Interview Works

-The employer usually analyzes the requirements for the job and builds a profile of the ideal candidate.
+Before the interview, the interviewer usually analyzes the job requirements and builds a profile of the ideal candidate.
 Next, they develop questions and conversation starters to draw information from the interviewee about their qualifications.
 Depending on how the candidate answers, the interviewer may ask follow up questions to gain a more in-depth understanding.

 For example, an employer hiring a senior public relations representative might identify the following characteristics as vital to success in that role within their organization:

 - Proven track record of media placements

 - An extensive set of media contacts at key outlets

 - Success in landing new clients